UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

    - **VPN type** - The type of VPN you can choose depends on the make and model of your VPN device, and the kind of VPN connection you intend to create.
 Choose a route-based gateway if you intend to use point-to-site, inter-virtual network, or multiple site-to-site connections; if you are creating a VPN type gateway to coexist with an ExpressRoute gateway; or if you need to use IKEv2.
 Policy-based gateways support only IKEv1.

    - **SKU** - Route-based VPN gateway types are offered in eleven SKUs: the legacy Basic SKU and ten new generation SKUs.
-From version 1910 onwards, a custom IPsec policy is required for Azure Stack to connect to public Azure, therefore requiring a VpnGw1, VpnGw2 or VpnGw3 SKU.
-The SKUs ending in AZ (VpnGw1AZ-VpnGw5AZ) are required if you require an availability zone.
+From version 1910 onwards, a custom IPsec policy is required for Azure Stack Hub to connect to public Azure, therefore requiring a VpnGw1, VpnGw2 or VpnGw3 SKU.
+You can find more information about public Azure SKUs here: [public Azure SKUs](https://docs.microsoft.com/en-gb/azure/vpn-gateway/vpn-gateway-ipsecikepolicy-rm-powershell).

    - **Virtual Network** - This is the virtual network that you created earlier in public Azure.